sungnga/practice/graphQL/README.md

   - Define a resolver method for createComment
     - Confirm that the user exists, else throw error
     - Confirm that the post exists and is published, else throw error
-    - If they do exist, create th ecomment and return it
+    - If they do exist, create the comment and return it
   - Run the mutation and add a comment
   - Use the comments query to verify the comment was added